12 Highest-Paying Side Hustles That Won’t Burn You Out

 Daniella Flores

 Side hustles are nothing new.
-People have used them for centuries to make ends meet, explore hobbies and passions, or pivot their careers.
-Some of the highest-paying side hustles have even helped folks quit their 9-to-5s to run their own business.
+People have used them for centuries to make ends meet, explore hobbies and passions, or pivot their careers, even before the internet was around.
+Some of the highest-paying side hustles have even helped folks quit their day jobs to run their own business, like Salary Transparent Street's founder, Hannah Williams, did when she quit her job as a data analyst to run the brand full time.

-In today’s world, they’ve become a lifeline for many looking to keep up with a rising cost of living and plan for the future.
-Half of Americans report having a side hustle, according to a 2025 survey by MarketWatch.
-But we all know that when you already work full-time, it’s hard to juggle another job on top of that just to survive, let alone keep your mental health in check while doing so.
+Half of Americans actually report having a side hustle, according to a 2025 survey by MarketWatch.
+But we all know that when you already work full-time, it’s hard to juggle another job on top of that just to survive, let alone keep your mental health in check in the process.

-Start where you are with what you have.
-The best side hustles shouldn’t be expensive to start, nor have high barriers to entry.
-Prioritize what will give you the highest return for your time spent, in both money and fulfillment.
-You want to focus on legitimate side hustles that 1) pay well, 2) fit your skills and needs, and 3) are flexible.
+The best side hustles shouldn’t require another full-time commitment, be expensive to start, nor have high barriers to entry.
+They should also be able to give you the highest return for your time spent, in both money and fulfillment.

-Let’s dive into some of the top-paying side hustles we’ve found and where to find them.
+Let’s dive into some of the top-paying side hustles we’ve found that are truly part-time and where you can find them!

 Key points:

-• You can use platforms like Fiverr, LinkedIn, Instagram, and Facebook Communities (as well as several side gig apps) to connect with other professionals and find gigs.
+You can use platforms like LinkedIn, Instagram, freelance marketplaces like Fiverr, and Facebook Communities (as well as several side gig apps) to connect with other professionals and find gigs.

 12 Highest-Paying Side Hustles (No Burnout Included)

-We’ve identified these top side hustle ideas using salary data from the past 3+ years of Salary Transparent Street interviews, data we’ve collected in our Salary Database, and wage data from various career resources like Glassdoor.
+We’ve identified these top side hustle ideas using salary data from the past 3+ years of Salary Transparent Street interviews with real professionals, data we’ve collected in our Salary Database of over 13,000 publicly shared salaries, and wage data from various career resources like Glassdoor.

 You can find more transparent pay data by searching for any of the below side jobs in our Salary Database.
 Don’t forget to join and add yours too!